thanos-io/thanos/docs/proposals-accepted/20231114-split-store-gateway.md

 #### Queries heavy on postings

-Queries that fetch a lot of postings but selects few series after postings intersection will have a higher load on index operations than chunks.
+Queries that fetch a lot of postings but matches a few series after postings intersection will have a higher load on index operations than chunks.

 ```
 http_requests_total{pod="abc", method=~"GET", pod=~".+"}